 A lot of people will be happy to tell you about their opinions on extended car warranty companies, but you might be surprised by the response.
 It is a clear consensus that most drivers either love the company they went with or are more than ready to part ways with them.
 Fortunately, for those of you who fall in the latter category, there is a reason to not let that one company’s bad business practices sour your opinion on the industry as a whole.
 But we will talk more about that below.

 There are plenty of auto warranty companies in the industry that have given the industry a black eye, so to speak, and we are happy to report that these companies have begun to get what they deserve.
-US Fidelis, arguably the most infamous extended warranty company mostly for the disgraceful treatment of their customers, was slapped with 14.1 million dollar lawsuit and felony charges and are no longer in business.
+US Fidelis, arguably the most infamous extended warranty company mostly for the disgraceful treatment of their customers, was slapped with a 14.1 million dollar lawsuit and felony charges and are no longer in business.
 This is a similar fate that many fly-by-night companies have seen, but sadly a few still exist.

 But we stand by the notion that not every auto warranty was administered equally.
 Which sums up to, the place you got your extended warranty from can deeply affect your vehicle and your pockets.
-That’s because if the company that you choose is one of those that promises the world and doesn’t deliver, you’re left with empty pockets and a car that won’t be fixed.
+That’s because if the company that you choose is one of those that promise the world and doesn’t deliver, you’re left with empty pockets and a car that won’t be fixed.

 We have compiled the following information to give drivers a better idea of what to look for, what to avoid, and a general idea of what the right company you should choose.
 You’ve made a very smart choice by deciding to protect your vehicle from costly repairs, now we want to make sure that you make the right choice and choose a company that will put your best interest first